Stephane Diarra: Why Ivorian winger snubbed Leicester City and Newcastle United to join Lorient | Goal.com

 The 21-year-old completed his move to the Stade du Moustoir this week from Ligue2 club Le Mans after he had a successful medical examination.

-The forward revealed his dream to play in the French top-flight and the club’s director Christophe Le Rouxas well as manager Christophe Pelissier influenced his decision.
+The forward revealed his dream to play in the French top-flight, and how the club’s director Christophe Le Rouxas and manager Christophe Pelissier, influenced his decision.

 “Many clubs have contacted me, such as the English clubs in Newcastle and Leicester, but also French teams with Lille, Monaco or Marseille,” Diarra told Ouest-France.